 In particular, Fijians will use organic duck to prepare this food.
 The duck will be raised naturally to make the meat better and tougher than frozen duck at the supermarket.
 You will love the authentic taste of the meat in this recipe from Fiji.

-Unlike Fijian duck curry, Australians will use frozen duck for softer meat.
 Interestingly, you might find a metal spoon in the duck curry pot, which is the method to tenderize the meat in Fiji.
-In short, you can eat this dish with drinks or cocktails.
+You can eat this dish with drinks or cocktails.

 Follow these directions to make fantastic Fijian duck curry.

 Although goat curry is the invention of people in Southeast Asia and the Indian continent, it is well-known in Fiji and has become a staple food of this country.
 It is incredible to eat this curry with rice, tamarind sauce, raita (yogurt), and chutney.

 Fijians will use a slaughtered goat to make this wonderful dish.
 Occasionally, people will use mutton or lamb to replace goats.
 After slow-cooking meat with spices and other ingredients, you will have a yummy curry with a rich, umami taste.

 6. Lovo – Grilled Meal In Underground Oven